JohannesBuchner/UltraNest/paper.md

 # Statement of need

 When scientific models are compared to data, two tasks are important:
-1) contraining the model parameters and 2) comparing the model to other models.
+1) constraining the model parameters and 2) comparing the model to other models.
-While several open source, Bayesian model fitting packages are available that can be easily tied to existing models, they are difficult to run such that the result is reliable and user interaction is minimized.
+While several open source Bayesian model fitting packages are available that can be easily tied to existing models, they are difficult to run such that the result is reliable and user interaction is minimized.
 A chicken-and-egg problem is that one does not know a priori the posterior distribution